 The Student Council is an elected group of students who work together to represent the pupils of our school.
-From Year 2 to Year 6 each class has two representatives, one boy and one girl.
-Children who serve on the council volunteer for the role.
-They have to give a short election speech explaining why they should be on the council.
-The class then privately vote for two children to represent them.
-The children appear to enjoy this voting experience and it results in an enthusiastic and committed Student Council.
-The elected children will then serve on the council for six months.
+From Year 2 to Year 6, each class has two representatives, one boy and one girl.
+Children volunteer for the role, they give a short election speech to their class explaining why they should be on the Student Council.
+The class then privately vote.
+This process results in an enthusiastic and committed Student Council.

 Christmas Craft Fayre

 Over the past few weeks the Student Council have worked together to organise our Christmas Craft Faye.
 Every class in school made a Christmas Craft to sell.
 The children did an excellent job of leading stalls.
 It was excellent to see many children, parents and families attend, we managed to raise £300 for our Student Council fund.

 After asking each class for their ideas, the Student Council purchased some red and gold decorations for our Christmas tree using the Student Council fund.